stavsap/ComfyUI-Discord-Bot/README.md

 # Contribution

-If you want to contribute, feel free to fork and do a Pull Request. in the PR just describe in high level what is being merged.
+If you want to contribute, feel free to fork the repository and submit a Pull Request.
+When creating the PR, please provide a high-level description of the changes or new feature being merged.